stated-tech/Grants-Program/applications/root.md

 By returning to first principles we aim to standardize proposal making processes for the Substrate ecosystem, optimising for _intelligent adoption_ rather than simply gamifying governance in a way that may create unintended and undesirable outcomes over the long term.

-Root is built around a collective creation and decision making system that uses a composable voting system inspired by Borda Count to compute voting and allow contributors to create _preferendums_ drectly linked to governance pallets.
+Root is built around a collective creation and decision making system that uses a composable voting system inspired by Borda's Count and ranged normalization to compute voting and allow contributors to create _preferendums_ drectly linked to governance pallets.

-> The Borda count is a ranked voting system: the voter ranks the list of candidates in order of preference.
-So, for example, the voter gives a 1 to their most preferred candidate, a 2 to their second most preferred, and so on.
-[Borda Count - Wikipedia](https://en.wikipedia.org/wiki/Borda_count).

 Our goal is to facilitate low level consensuses for proposals from initiating teams, before they can smoothly send their proposal to gov1/2 from/to any Substrate network via root.origin and inspired by [shokunin style](https://polkaverse.com/@shokunin/let-s-use-pallet-proxy-for-chaos-and-good-32567) optimistic pure proxy organisations in the process.